 About the Book

-Book: Soon the Dawn
+Book: Facing the Dawn

 Thank you to the author/publisher for the review copy of this book via Celebrate Lit.
 I received this book in exchange for an honest review and the opinions stated above are 100% mine.

 Afraid of the Light, Miles from Where We Started, As Waters Gone By, Song of Silence, A Fragile Hope, and They Almost Always Come Home.
 Her books have been honored with more than 40 readers’, reviewers’, and retailers’ awards, including Romantic Times’s Inspirational Novel of the Year, four Selah Awards, and five Christian Retailing’s BEST Awards, and has been a finalist for many others, including the Carol and the Christy.
 Former president of and current professional relations liaison for American Christian Fiction Writers (ACFW), Cynthia lives in Wisconsin and can be found online at www.cynthiaruchti.com.